-- (a) This Act does not restrict a Municipality's police powers to prohibit the use of tents, crates or other non-permanent structures in parks, sidewalks, and other public places. - (b) This Act does not restrict the power of a Municipality to permit single-family homes in any residential zoning district. - (c) This Act is not limited to only residential zoning districts but extends to all areas that provide for permissible residential uses. - (d) This Act does not restrict the power of a Municipality to enact more permissive zoning rules than those set forth in this Act.
+- (a) This Act does not restrict a municipality's police powers to prohibit the use of tents, crates, or other nonpermanent structures in parks, on sidewalks, and in other public places. - (b) This Act does not restrict the power of a municipality to permit single-family homes in any residential zoning district. - (c) This Act is not limited to only residential zoning districts but extends to all areas that provide for permissible residential uses. - (d) This Act does not restrict the power of a municipality to enact more permissive zoning rules than those set forth in this Act.